jul6art/symfony-skeleton/README.md

 ### Crud

-> Html files and controller is adapted to this current architecture but you must write some files manually
+> Html files and controller are adapted to this current architecture but you must write some files manually

 - Voter
 - Manager